How do I become a Certified Food Protection Manager in Arizona?

 Foodborne illness is a real danger in every state, including Arizona.
 According to data from the Center for Science in the Public Interest, over a 10-year period (2003-2012), there were a total of 240 foodborne illness outbreaks.
 And the two most common pathogen found were Norovirus and Salmonella—both preventable with the right food safety protocols in place.

 As the hub of food safety policy, food service managers are perfectly positioned to stop foodborne illnesses from impacting customers and employees.
-Earning ANSI-CFP certification is a great way to ensure they're qualified to fulfill that role.
+Earning ANAB-CFP certification is a great way to ensure they're qualified to fulfill that role.